Mike Lee tries to distance himself from Trump in Utah debate

 Monday’s debate was McMullin’s first chance to directly confront Lee about the text messages he sent to Trump Chief of Staff Mark Meadows in the lead-up to the Jan.
 6, 2021, attack on the U.S. Capitol, which he’s made a centerpiece of his campaign.

-The texts show Lee asking for advice on how to contribute to efforts to challenge the 2020 election results.
+The texts show Lee, who Trump has endorsed in the race underway, asking for advice on how to contribute to efforts to challenge the 2020 election results.
 Lee has defended his actions by saying he merely intended to look into the legal arguments and rumors about swing states putting forth slates of fake electors, noting that he ultimately voted to certify the results.

 On Monday, Lee demanded an apology from McMullin and said his version of events exhibited a “cavalier, reckless disregard for the truth.”